-These nocturnal hunters can be distinguished from other spiders by the location of the respiratory opening, which is situated ventrally in the centre of the Clubionidae, they are free-hunting and make a tubular retreat of silk between leaves or under bark that serves as a hiding place during the day.
-In Europe six species can be found, within a single genus..
-Normally this is located close to the .
-As with the
+These nocturnal hunters can be distinguished from other spiders by the location of the respiratory opening, which is situated ventrally in the centre of the abdomen.
+Normally this is located close to the spinnerets.
+As with the Clubionidae, they are free-hunting and make a tubular retreat of silk between leaves or under bark that serves as a hiding place during the day.
+In Europe six species can be found, within a single genus.

 These free-hunting, nocturnal spiders live on leaves of shrubs and trees.
-Males vibrate with theiron a leaf to lure the females in order to mate with them.
+Males vibrate with their abdomen on a leaf to lure the females in order to mate with them.
 Afterwards, the female creates the egg sac in a rolled-up leaf and guards it.